JuliaLang/julia/JuliaSyntax/README.md

 ### Other oddities

-* Operators with sufficies don't seem to always be parsed consistently as the same operator without a suffix.
+* Operators with suffices don't seem to always be parsed consistently as the same operator without a suffix.
 Unclear whether this is by design or mistake.
   For example, `[x +y] ==> (hcat x (+ y))`, but `[x +₁y] ==> (hcat (call +₁ x y))`

 * `global const x=1` is normalized by the parser into `(const (global (= x 1)))`.
-  I suppose this is somewhat useful for AST consumers, but it seems a bit weird and unnecessary.
+  I suppose this is somewhat useful for AST consumers, but reversing the source order is pretty weird and inconvenient when moving to a lossless parser.

 * `let` bindings might be stored in a block, or they might not be, depending on special cases: